jesse-blake/text-maze-render/README.md

 # Text Maze Render

 Rendering functions for mazes created with the [text-maze](https://github.com/jesse-blake/text-maze) package.
-Rendering is via the HTML <canvas> API.
+Rendering is via the HTML Canvas API.

 See it in use: [https://littlesystem.com/maze](https://littlesystem.com/maze)